linhuixiao/HiVG/README.md

   you can simply install it using `pip install <library_name>` or `conda install <library_name>`.

 Our model is **easy to deploy** in a variety of environments and **has been successfully tested** on multiple pytorch versions.

+❗❗❗️
+**(Updated April 15, 2025) Please note that some researchers tested HiVG models in the latest peft library and found that the CLIP model weights did not match, which reduced the accuracy.
+To solve this problem, you only need to ensure the peft version is 0.3.0.**

 ### Image Data Preparation